nchuramani/CLForBiasMitigation/Benchmarkwith RAF-DB/README.md

 Please refer to [Continual-Learning-Benchmark](https://github.com/GT-RIPL/Continual-Learning-Benchmark) for more details.

+This will generate corresponding result text files under ```results/``` for model performance scores.

 ## Evaluation

 Evaluation code (for gender or race, update the variable in rafdb_eval.py accordingly):